Anemones and pasque flowers

 Reddish form of European hepatica, Garphyttan National Park, Sweden.
 (Photo copyright © by Kaj Halberg)

-Round-lobed hepatica (H. americana), Clement Farm Conservation Area, Massachusetts, United States.
-(Photo copyright © by Kaj Halberg)
+Round-lobed hepatica (H. americana), Clement Farm Conservation Area, Massachusetts.
+The leaves are from the previous year.
+(Photos copyright © by Kaj Halberg)

 Pulsatilla Pasque flowers